 Broadwater Primary School aims to meet its obligations with regards to school attendance by adopting a whole-school approach to maintaining excellent attendance and punctuality.
 We will support parents to perform their legal duty to ensure their children attend regularly and will work with families to make sure that any problems or circumstances which may lead or be leading to poor attendance and punctuality are given the right attention and appropriate support.

-Our school Attendance Team consists of Emma Beech (Children and Families Support Worker) and Yasmin Deane (Local Authority Education Welfare Officer).
+Our school Attendance Team consists of Emma Beech (Children and Families Support Worker) and Charlotte Beesley (Local Authority Education Welfare Officer).
 All pupils’ attendance and punctuality is monitored by the Attendance Team alongside the Headteacher.
 Any child who attends school less than 90% of the time, is considered to be a Persistent Absentee and a referral to Educational Welfare will be made for them.

 If you would like support or advice with any barriers which may be affecting your child's attendance or punctuality, please contact Mrs Emma Beech (Children and Families Support Worker) via the School Office.